kabachook/k8s-security/HARDENING.md

 ## Use pod security policies

-No containers must be run as root or mount `/` as read-only.
+No containers must be run as root and mount `/` as read-only if possible.

 This will harden attacker's life.